CSALabsAutomation/hadoop/installation/2_hive_installation.md

    sudo nano .bashrc
    ```

 4. Add the below lines to configure Hive path at the end.
 Save[CTRL + S] the file and Quit[CTRL + X].
-Also make sure HIVE_HOME path is correctly given
+Also make sure HIVE_HOME path is given correctly.

     ```
     export HIVE_HOME=/home/hdoopuser/apache-hive-3.1.2-bin